growthbook/growthbook-kotlin/README.md

 in order to get rid of null on the first access.
 It is expected that user of the SDK calls `initialize()` from coroutine.
 For those who doesn't use coroutines, they can use `initializeWithoutWaitForCall()` method
+- **v5.0.0-alpha** 2025-03-24
+    - GB values were moved to :Core module because they are used in :GrowthBookKotlinxSerialization module;
+    - forcedFeature field of GBFeatureEvaluator is a map of GB values

 ## License